-Although Ms Reed has only been CEO of WWDACT since last November, she is not new to the organisation, having already produced a showcase of the artistic talents of Canberra’s women with disabilities.
+Although Mx Reed has only been CEO of WWDACT since last November, they are not new to the organisation, having already produced a showcase of the artistic talents of Canberra’s women with disabilities.

 Her advocacy began at university when her own lived experience with mental health led to disability activism, politics, and attendance at the Disability Leadership Institute.

 “At the moment, people who are disabled aren’t seen as people who can lead,” Ms Reed said.

 “It’s one of those weird dichotomies where we’re seen as inspirational but also not qualified to be in positions of leadership in conventional ways.